ArtemyAndrienko/home-server/README.md

+# Docker Compose for Home Server

+The components of the Home Server running on the Mac-Mini (Ubuntu) is configured by the `docker-compose.yml` file in this repo.

+The main component is an nginx reverse proxy which passes commands to a number of applications.

+## To add a new application
+- Edit the `docker-compose.yml` file in this repo
+- Edit `./data/nginx/app.conf`, and add new service

+## To start and stop docker containers
+`docker-compose up`

+`docker-compose down`

+## Trouble Shooting
+### When `docker-compose up` fails

+_Error_: similar to "docker.errors.DockerException: Credentials store error"

+_Solution_: Edit  `~/.docker/config.json` so that `credStore:` value is empty:

+{"auths":{},"credsStore":"","experimental":"disabled","stackOrchestrator":"swarm"}

+# Original README.md from `https://github.com/wmnnd/nginx-certbot`
 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to